Red Kidney Beans Split During Soak

 So please, just do whatever makes you happy. :)

-So if your beans are splitting after just a couple hours of soak, it seems to me that it's because your dry beans are likely old.
+If your beans are splitting after just a couple hours of soak, it seems to me that it's because your dry beans are likely old.
 Check your source and buy fresher dry beans.

 You can still use up the older ones you have, soak them for the correct amount of time (6-8 hours), but if the splitting bothers you don't use them in a dish where the visual outcome is important to you.